Coming up…save the date!

-“The Thin Man” plays on Thursday, February 13 at 7:00PM–all seats are $8.00.
+“Roman Holiday” plays once only on Thursday, February 12 at 7:00.
+All seats are $8.00.
 Moviegoers are advised to get advance tickets at the box office or online, as shows may sell out.
 Arriving early is a good idea, in order to choose your seat and also order delicious food and wine or beer.
-In addition to the regular offerings, The Scene wine/food bar offers tempting food such as panini, flatbread, snacks and salads–and they can all be brought to your seat in the theater.

 Pre-show video.
 Produced by Michael DeWitt.

 Once you visit Scene, you’ll want to come again and again.
 It’s the atmospheric wine/food bar on the right side of the lobby–a great place to enjoy a special menu, such as panini, snacks, and salads—or have them brought to your seat while you enjoy the movie!
 Scene opens daily at 4:30, with happy hour prices until 6:00.